Gas, Electricity or Other Utilities Engineers can encounter personal safety or conflict risk in the community while often engaged in Lone Working.

 The standout features of our training is that it is Practice-based and Performance-focussed – your teams will be up and moving in the training room, exploring scenarios and contexts which are relevant to their work and our training demands that they produce the words, behaviours and strategies in-vivo, in the classroom, so that they retain them better when they go back to their workplace.

-You can see a video example on YouTube of one of these courses we ran for a Supported Accommodation team at The Salvation Army, here: https://youtu.be/_dFn7E07EH8
+You can see a video example on YouTube of one of these courses we ran for a Supported Accommodation team, here: https://youtu.be/_dFn7E07EH8

 YOUR TRAINER: Dynamis is an Institute of Conflict Management-accredited Quality Award Centre #2201